josefglatz/TYPO3-Distribution/README.md

 #### Configuration

-Realurl operates in "auto configuration mode".
-Therefore you don't need to write the realurl configuration manually.
+Realurl operates in "manual configuration mode".
+You have to set up the realurl configuration manually in `EXT:ext/theme/Resources/Private/Extension/Realurl/ManualConfiguration.php`.

+If you want to activate the "auto configuration mode", you have to disable it via realurl's extConf.
-Instead, you can add your desired changes in `EXT:theme/Classes/Hooks/Frontend/Realurl/RealUrlAutoConfiguration.php`.
+You can add your desired changes in `EXT:theme/Classes/Hooks/Frontend/Realurl/RealUrlAutoConfiguration.php` after you've activated the "auto configuration mode".
 As already mentioned, read the [realurl v2 manual](https://github.com/dmitryd/typo3-realurl/wiki)!
 The automatic resulting configuration is saved to `app/web/typo3conf/realurl_autoconf.php`.